 - leave a message on office landlines.

 They will get back to you as soon as they are able.
-Officers may be balancing work with caring responsibilities and working different patterns.
+Officers may be working different patterns.

 It is not possible to see an officer at a Council office.
 Our officers are working remotely to ensure the safety of our staff and our residents.
 Planning agents and applicants may also be working from home.
 Please let us know any new address for correspondence.
 We will then update our records until you tell us otherwise.
 You can contact us via: